Registration and use

 Notwithstanding the preceding article, no trademark shall be registered if the trademark is identical with, or similar to, a trademark which is well known among consumers in Japan or abroad as that indicating goods or services pertaining to a business of another person, if such trademark is used for unfair purposes (referring to the purpose of gaining unfair profits, the purpose of causing damage to the other person, or any other unfair purposes, the same shall apply hereinafter).

-According to the Examination Guideline for Trademarks provided by the Japan Patent Office (JPO), regarding ‘trademarks well known among consumers abroad’, it is explained as:
+According to the Examination Guideline for Trademarks provided by the Japan Patent Office (JPO), ‘trademarks well known among consumers abroad’ are explained as follows:

 The trademark must be well known in one country other than Japan but is not necessarily required to be well known in several countries.
 In addition, when the trademark is well known abroad, the fact as to whether or not the trademark is well known in Japan is disregarded.